 The API provider hosts one or more service APIs and has a service API arrangement with CAPIF provider to offer the service APIs to the API invoker.

 The CAPIF provider and the API provider can be part of the same organization (e.g. PLMN operator), in which case the business relationship between the two is internal to a single organization.
 The CAPIF provider and the API provider can be part of different organizations, in which case the business relationship between the two must exist.

+The resource owner is an optional entity capable of granting access to a protected resource related to the invoked API.
+When the CAPIF provider is a PLMN operator, the resource owner may be a subscriber of the PLMN.

+NOTE: In the current release, when the CAPIF is used for SNA (i.e., when an explicit authorization for the API invocation by a resource owner is required), both the CAPIF provider and the API provider should belong to the same organization (e.g., PLMN operator).